Flood guidance

 If flood risk is likely, there are several ways you can check the situation in your local area:

-• Sign up to Flood Warnings Direct from EA to receive warnings by phone, text or email.
+• Sign up for Flood Warnings Direct from EA to receive warnings by phone, text or email.
 SEPA and National Resources Wales offer similar alert systems.

 • Follow weather alerts on Twitter - @metofficeUK give live weather updates across the UK.